John Williams (guitarist): Personal life

 Williams and his third wife, artist Kathy Panama (whom he married on New Year's Eve 2000), have residences in London (Hampstead) and Cornwall.
 He has a daughter, Kate Williams, who is an established jazz pianist.
 He also has a son, Charlie, by his second wife, the television presenter Sue Cook.

 Awards and recognitions

-Williams was appointed an Officer of the Order of the British Empire (OBE) in 1980, and an Officer of the Order of Australia (AO) in the 1987 Australia Day Honours, "For service to music".
+Williams was appointed an Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours, and an Officer of the Order of Australia (AO) in the 1987 Australia Day Honours, "For service to music".

 Bernard Heinze Memorial Award

 The Sir Bernard Heinze Memorial Award is given to a person who has made an outstanding contribution to music in Australia.